 Some of you might prefer to have an entire apartment to themselves.
-This is also an option, however is it probably the most difficult one.
+This is also an option, however, is it probably the most difficult one.
 Often you will have to visit the apartment before you can book it and many companies require a motivation of why you would like to live there.
-Besides that, apartments are more scarce and tend to be far more expensive.
-Therefore we recommend that if you are looking for an apartment it is best to rent something temporary before you come to Tilburg – so that you can search in situ.
+Besides that, apartments are scarcer and tend to be far more expensive.
+Therefore, we recommend that if you are looking for an apartment it is best to rent something temporary before you come to Tilburg – so that you can search in situ.
 Renting an apartment with 2 or more students is very difficult and therefore not recommended.

 - Prices: 700 – 1200 euro basic rent per month